RaspberryPiFoundation/python-curriculum/en-GB/lessons/Turtle Power/Turtle Power.md

 + Can you use a `for` loop to draw:
 	+ A pentagon? (five sides)
 	+ A hexagon? (six sides)
+Remember that the angles of all the corners always add up to 360 degrees!

 + Can you draw a circle?
 You can move forward 1 pixel and turn 1 degree each time.
 How many times would you need to repeat these commands?